godotengine/godot-docs/tutorials/physics/using_character_body_2d.rst

 have to write some code to create their behavior, it also means you have more precise control over how they move and react.

-Despite it's name ``CharacterBody2D``, it can also be used for other physics objects that requires precise manual movement logic and detailed collision information, such as moving platforms or complex projectiles.
+Despite its name ``CharacterBody2D``, it can also be used for other physics objects that require precise manual movement logic and detailed collision information, such as moving platforms or complex projectiles.